threefoldtech/tfgrid-sdk-go/farmerbot/README.md

 ### farmerbot.powermanager.poweroff

 This call is only allowed to be executed if it comes from the farmer (the twin ID should equal the farmer's twin ID).
 It will power off the node specified in the arguments.
-After powering off a node it will be excluded from farmerbot management
+After powering off a node it will be :warning: **EXCLUDED** :warning: from farmerbot management

 Arguments: